 - iv.
-In the case of matters affecting trading arrangements (including suspension or resumption of trading, and cancellation or withdrawal of listing), Main Board Rule 13.52B requires that: - a. listed issuers must consult the Exchange before issuing the relevant announcement; and - b. the announcement must not include any reference to a specific date or timetable which has not been agreed in advance with the Exchange.
+In the case of matters affecting trading arrangements (including suspension or resumption of trading, and cancellation or withdrawal of listing), GEM Rule 17.53B requires that: - a. listed issuers must consult the Exchange before issuing the relevant announcement; and - b. the announcement must not include any reference to a specific date or timetable which has not been agreed in advance with the Exchange.

-Publication of Announcements under Rule 2.07C
+Publication of Announcements

-- Announcements are published by publication on the website of the Exchange and on the listed issuer's own website. - Listed companies must submit an electronic copy of the announcement through the Exchange's electronic submission system (HKEx-EPS). - When doing so, companies must select all appropriate headlines from the list of headline categories which are set out in Appendix 24 to the Main Board Rules. - Unless stated otherwise in the Rules, all announcements must be in English and Chinese.
+- Announcements must be published on the website of the Exchange and on the listed issuer's own website. - Listed companies must submit an electronic copy of the announcement through the Exchange's electronic submission system (HKEx-EPS). - When doing so, companies must select all appropriate headlines from the list of headline categories which are set out in Appendix 17 to the GEM Rules. - Unless stated otherwise in the Rules, all announcements must be published in both English and Chinese.